M -Z

 Swelling

-Swelling of the feet, ankles and legs, also called edema, is often caused by an abnormal build-up of fluids in ankle and leg tissues.
-Painless swelling of the feet and ankles is a common problem, particularly in older people.
-It may affect both legs and may include the calves or even the thighs.
-Because of the effect of gravity, swelling is particularly noticeable in the lower legs.
+Swelling of the feet, ankles and legs, also called edema, is often caused by an abnormal build-up of fluids within the tissues of the lower extremities.
+Swelling of the feet and ankles is a common problem, particularly in the elderly population.
+It may be painful and cause ulcers (sores) or be asymptomatic.
+Because of the effect of gravity, swelling is particularly noticeable in the feet and lower legs.
+Swelling can be due to many conditions such as: poor circulation, DVT (deep vein thrombosis or clot), injury, pregnancy, lymphedema (blockage of the lymph system), medications, sitting or standing for long periods of time (airline flights), kidney disease, and cardiac disease.
+Treatment may include compression dressings, elevation, medications, wound care, and revascularization procedures.

 Warts